KentenRoth/100DaysOfCode/README.md

 Tonight I spent time setting up some templates and getting things back to normal.
 I had all my API keys backed up on my laptop, and got them moved back to my iMac.
 I will continue reading Clean Code and call that a night.
 Not a whole lot of excitement, but I feel like I'm moving back to getting things back to normal.

 ---

+Day 33

+Today I spent time making API calls to different APIs using axios.
+I wanted to get more practice in with axios, so I created a small project to make calls to different APIs.
+I used that to help me better understand axios and also to practice with reading documentation.
+I feel good after what I got done in axios.
+I am starting to feel more comfortable with starting up a project and getting things built out.
+I am not sure if I will do some more reading tonight or if I will give reading the night off.

+---